BitlaSravyaReddy/MediAI/readme.md

 4. Health Insights Generation:

 Input data such as food habits, sleep hours, and stress levels to receive personalized health advice.

-## Contributing
-If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
-Here are some ideas for contributions:

-Improving the model's accuracy for cavity and brain tumor detection.

-Enhancing the user interface of the platform.

-Adding more health analysis features.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-YOLOv10 for real-time object detection.

-Google Gemini for chatbot AI integration.

-OpenCV for image processing and analysis.

-For any inquiries or issues, feel free to open an issue or contact the project maintainers.

-Note: This project is in its initial stages and ongoing improvements are being made.
-Stay tuned for updates!

-### Key Highlights:

-- **Comprehensive Feature Set:** Covers various aspects of health analysis, from real-time detections to diagnostic assistance via the chatbot.

-- **Integration with Google Gemini:** Adds a unique, intelligent, and conversational element to your platform.

-- **Image Analysis and Live Detection:** The use of models like YOLOv10 and deep learning for medical image analysis.